plforacle/mysql-enterprise-intro/develop/develop.md

 ## Task 1: Install App Server (APACHE)

-1. If not already connected with SSH, on Command Line, connect to the Compute instance using SSH ... be sure replace the  "private key file"  and the "new compute instance ip"
+1. If not already connected with SSH, on Command Line, connect to the Compute instance using SSH ... be sure replace the  "private key file"  and the "new compute instance IP"

      ```bash
     <copy>ssh -i private_key_file opc@new_compute_instance_ip</copy>